-The Company recognises the importance to its employees and society as a whole that the workplace is a healthy place to work, it is safe and that the tasks undertaken do not compromise the environment.
+The Company recognises the importance to its employees and society, as a whole, that the workplace is a healthy place to work, it is safe and that the tasks undertaken do not compromise the environment and where practical, biodiversity is enhanced.
 Our rigorous minimum standards are measured relative to emerging legislation, supported by continuous improvement and employees' feedback to ensure these risks are managed effectively.